martibayoalemany/Path-finding/Readme.md

 The dependencies are XUnit for unit testing and NSubstitute for mocking.

 # Other steps taken
-I tried to setup the best development environment for C# development and unit testing under ubuntu linux.
+I setup an environment for C# development under ubuntu linux.
 Three development environment were tried and I decided to use Jetbrains.
 * Jetbrains rider (Beta)
 * Microsoft Visual Studio Code